International Journal of Cancer

 For review, please provide names of ALL authors in the reference list.
 At proof stage, however, this will be reduced to 3 names to accommodate our print publication layout.
 Upon request, the editorial office can provide authors with an Endnote style sheet or it can be downloaded via the quick links above.

 References to journal articles shall include: authors, article title and subtitle, journal abbreviation, year, volume number in Arabic numerals, and inclusive pages and appear in that order:

 1. Ferlay J, Soerjomataram I, Dikshit R, Eser S, Mathers C, Rebelo M, Parkin DM, Forman D, Bray F. Cancer incidence and mortality worldwide: Sources, methods and major patterns in GLOBOCAN 2012.
 Int J Cancer 2015; 136: E359–E386

 Book references are listed as follows: authors, title, edition (if other than the first), volume (if more than one), city, publisher, year, pages:

-Sobin LH, Wittekind C, eds.
-TNM classification of malignant tumors, 5th ed.
-New York: Wiley-Liss, 1997.
-227p
+2. Sobin LH, Gospodarowicz MK, Wittekind C, eds.
+TNM classification of malignant tumors, 7th ed.
+Chichester: Wiley, 2010.
+310p

 When referencing a book chapter, the order changes as follows: authors of the chapter, title of the chapter, "In:" editors/authors of the book, title of the book, edition (if there are more than one), volume (if there are more than one), city, publisher, year, and inclusive pages of the chapter: